abchatra/abchatra.github.io/_posts/2015-12-29-InlineCache.md

 When the *model* property is accessed in script following steps are taken.
 (Read about [type](http://abchatra.github.io/Type) here)

 1. Fetch the type (machine->type) of the object.
-2. Property map ((machine->type->typeHandler) is invoked to get the slot number corresponding to property *model*.
-For example model is at slot 1.
+2. Invoke dictionary lookup in property map ((machine->type->typeHandler) to get the slot number corresponding to property *model*.
+Lets say property model is at slot 1;machine->slots[1]
-3. Fetch the property at that slot machine->slots[1]

 Step 2 is super expensive for runtimes.